 After Ardvreck Castle, head back to Ullapool for the evening.
 This is a good night to try the Seafood Shack if you did not get there on Day 1.

-Day 3: Ullapool to Isle of Skye
+Day 3: Ullapool to the Isle of Skye via Applecross

-Distance: ~130 miles (210 km) | Driving time: ~3.5 hours without stops | Key stops: Torridon, Applecross, Bealach na Ba, Eilean Donan Castle | Overnight: Portree, Isle of Skye
+Distance: ~130 miles (210 km) | Driving time: ~3.5 hours plus 1 hour on Bealach na Bà | Key stops: Torridon, Applecross, Bealach na Bà, Eilean Donan Castle, Sligachan Cuillin viewpoint | Overnight: Portree, Isle of Skye | Day envelope: depart 9am, arrive Portree 5.15pm

 This is one of the best driving days of the trip.
 You head south from Ullapool through some of the oldest landscape in Europe, cross a famous mountain pass, visit Scotland’s most photographed castle, and arrive on the Isle of Skye by evening.